These brown butter oatmeal raisin cookies are sweet and chewy and so full of flavor.

 - In a medium saucepan, melt the butter over medium heat.
 Avoid using a dark pan, as you will struggle to see the caramelization of the butter and run the risk of burning it.

-- Pour the melted butter into a large bowl, including all the caramelized brown bits, at the bottom of the pan, and allow it to cool down for 10 minutes.
+- Pour the melted butter, including all the caramelized brown bits at the bottom of the pan, into a large heat-proof bowl and allow it to cool for 10 minutes.

 - Preheat the oven to 350°F/180°C and line large baking sheets with parchment paper.